Lee Hee Seng: Overseas Union Bank and United Overseas Bank (1974–2003)

 Apart from simplifying branch accounting and record-keeping functions, the computer systems will provide faster counter services for customers.

 On 17 October 1978, Lee was appointed as one of the directors of the Nanyang Press, publisher of the Nanyang Siang Pau.
 On 28 July 1979, Lee was appointed by President Benjamin Sheares as a justice of the peace.
 On 12 February 1980, Lee was appointed as a member of the Public Service Commission (PSC).

 In July 1980, Lee was promoted to become managing director of OUB.
 Under his leadership, OUB established wholly owned subsidiaries in Toronto and Sydney, restructured its operations, and acquired the International Bank of Singapore.
 After a decade of managing OUB, the bank's profits grew 25% annually.
 In June 1988, Lee was promoted to group deputy chairman of OUB.

 On 1 August 1988, Lee succeeded Tan Teck Chwee as chairman of PSC.
 To concentrate on his new role, Lee gave up his directorships in publicly listed companies, and only retaining the position of group deputy chairman of OUB and managing director of the hotel-managing arm of OUB.
 In recognition of his contributions to the public service, Lee was awarded the Distinguished Service Order in November 1989.
 Throughout his term, he was also appointed chairman to various newly commissions, dealing with education, police and civil defence.
 Lee's ten year term ended on 1 August 1998, and he was succeeded by Andrew Chew.

-In March 1995, Lee succeeded Lien as chairman of OUB In June 2001, DBS Bank launched a hostile bid of to takeover OUB.
+In March 1995, Lee succeeded Lien as chairman of OUB.
+In June 2001, DBS Bank launched a hostile bid of to take over OUB.
 However, important stakeholders of OUB, such as Lee, showed no interest in agreeing to the unsolicited deal.
 In August 2001, a document prepared by Goldman Sachs, DBS' financial adviser, was released to investors during a DBS roadshow in Europe.
 It contained critical statements criticising OUB and the United Overseas Bank (UOB), and suggested that there would be "decision paralysis and infighting" if the two banks merged.
 DBS apologised for the incident, and paid each to chairmen from both banks, which was donated to charity.
 Lee and Wee Cho Yaw accepted the apology.
 Lee felt that the defamatory statements were personal.

 In a circular to OUB shareholders, Lee pushed for shareholders to accept takeover bid of from UOB, and said that merging with UOB will be better in the long run.
 In August 2001, majority of shareholders voted to accept the bid from UOB, and only 1.2% of shareholders accepted the offer from DBS.
 As such, DBS conceded, and OUB merged with UOB.
 Lee was the only representative from OUB as part of a four-man team to supervise the merger, and he was appointed as senior deputy chairman of UOB.

 In May 2003, he retired from UOB, marking the end of a 53-year career in the financial industry.